fugue/regula/README.md

       *  `tests/rules/`: tests for the various rules.
       *  `tests/rules/input`: terraform files that can be used to generate Rego files.
+      *  `tests/examples/`: tests for the example rules.
+      *  `tests/rules/input`: input files for the example rules.

 ### Adding a test